mathjax/MathJax-docs/web/components/input.rst

 TeX/LaTeX input parser, along with the base definitions for the most common macros and environments.
-It also includes the :ref:`tex-ams`, :ref:`tex-newcommand`, :ref:`tex-require`, :ref:`tex-autoload`, :ref:`tex-configmacros`, and :ref:`tex-noundefined` extensions.
+It also includes the :ref:`tex-ams`, :ref:`tex-newcommand`, :ref:`tex-require`, :ref:`tex-autoload`, :ref:`tex-configmacros`, :ref:`tex-textmacros`, and :ref:`tex-noundefined` extensions.
 Most of the remaining extensions are loaded automatically when needed, or you can use ``\require`` to load any of them explicitly.
 This will cause the extensions to be loaded dynamically, so if you are calling MathJax's typesetting or conversion methods yourself, you should use the promise-based versions in order to handle that properly.

 See the :ref:`tex-options` section for information about configuring this component.